Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Results

-Note also that in Fig.~\ref{figur1}(a) some mLEs were undetermined (red points), because the eigenvalues of the matrix $\left[{\rm D}M^n(\mathbf{y}_0)\right]^{\intercal}{\rm D}M^n(\mathbf{y}_0)$ are zeros in some points, and the mLE is given according to Eq.~(\ref{eq5}) as their logarithm.
-Judging from the analysis in Ref.\cite{Manchein}, the verification of the method performed in Sect.~\ref{chirikov}, and the relative difference between neighbouring (in the mixed space) mLEs, the division between regular and chaotic region is quite sharp.
-Because the mLEs are in fact FTLEs, because the limit in Eq.~(\ref{eq4}) is replaced by taking $n$ sufficiently large ($10^4$ iterations), they will in fact never converge to zero, and due to different convergence rates of different regular orbits, small-valued mLEs ($\sim 0.01-0.02$ in this work) are effectively ascribed to the regular domain.
-As this work is not focused on detailed aspects of the mixed space, already discussed in Ref.\cite{Manchein}, but rather on general features---particularly, the differentiation between low and high mLEs is sufficient for the statistical analysis performed further on---the rich properties of the regular domain in the mixed space will not be discussed hereinafter (the reader is referred to Ref.\cite{Manchein} for details regarding the interpretation of FTLEs in this context, and to Ref.\cite{Lichtenberg} for a thorugh analysis of the properties of the Chirikov standard map).
+Note also that in Fig.~\ref{figur1}(a) some mLEs were undetermined (red points), because the eigenvalues $h_i$ of the matrix $H_n(\mathbf{y}_0)$ are numerical zeros in some points, and the mLE is given according to Eq.~(\ref{eq4}) as their logarithm.
+Judging from the analysis in Ref. \cite{Manchein}, the verification of the method performed in Sect.~\ref{sec3:model}, and the relative difference between neighboring (in the mixed space) mLEs, the division between regular and chaotic region is quite sharp.
+Because the mLEs are in fact FTLEs, they will in fact never converge to zero, and due to different convergence rates of different regular orbits, small-valued mLEs ($\sim 0.01-0.02$ in this case) are effectively ascribed to the regular domain.
+As this work is not focused on detailed aspects of the mixed space, but rather on general features---in particular, a rough differentiation between {\it low} and {\it high} mLEs is sufficient for the statistical analysis performed further on---the rich properties of the regular domain in the mixed space will not be discussed hereinafter.\footnote{The reader is referred to Ref. \cite{Manchein} for details regarding the interpretation of FTLEs in this context.}

-Next, a similar plot for HEs was drawn and is displayed in Fig.~\ref{figur1} (b).
-The unstable line $x_0=0.0$ had to be discarded as the HEs were undetermined by the algorithm.
+Next, a similar plot for $H$ was drawn and is displayed in Fig.~\ref{figur1}(b).
+The unstable line $x_0=0$ had to be discarded as the $H$ values were undetermined by the algorithm.
 This is because, according to Eq.~(\ref{eq8}), the initial point $(0,0)$ is mapped also onto $(0,0)$ for all $K$, so the time series of $p_n$ is constant, hence the DMA method leads to $\sigma_{MA}=0$.
-If this is fed to the procedure of fitting a straight line in a log--log plot for the HE extraction described in Sect.~\ref{chirikov}, it results in indeterminate values.
+If this is fed to the automated procedure of fitting a straight line in a log--log plot for the $H$ extraction described in Sect.~\ref{sec3:model}, it results in indeterminate values.
 The same situation occurs for $K=0$ and varying $x_0$.